 * JohnFKennedy: The assassination of the president (note the use of the American executive title rather than "prime minister," as one might expect from a BBC show) has obvious and intentional resonance with the Kennedy murder.

 * JustAFleshWound: In the Matrix, the Doctor gets shot in the leg and arm but he can perfectly use them after he's bandaged them.
 Same case with Goth, who gets shot in the stomach and doesn't seem to have any trouble with it once he's bandaged.
+The Matrix is a battle of wills in which apparent injury is only dangerous for its "psychosomatic feedback".
+When their attention is off the wounds, the Doctor and Goth will suffer less from them (or possibly not even at all, if neither combatant remembers receiving or inflicting them in the given moment).

 * LoopholeAbuse: The Doctor is accused of killing the President of Gallifrey, the punishment for which is execution.
 However, the president had not named a successor before he was killed so an election must be held.
 So to put off his execution long enough to figure out what's really going on, the Doctor invokes some obscure law that lets him ''submit himself as a candidate'' so the Time Lords can't execute him until after the election.